 MS in Computer Science

-The MS in Computer Science aims at encouraging the discovery and transmission of knowledge, the education of students, the training of future faculty, and the general wellbeing of society.
-The program provides a broad foundation of study in computer science combined with in-depth study in four concentration areas.
+The MS in Computer Science major provides a broad foundation of study in computer science combined with in-depth study in four concentration areas.

 Graduate work in computer science involves the study of the development of physical and theoretical design and understanding of computer systems, as well as the implementation of those developments into everyday life.

-Graduates of the master’s program may become researchers, computer systems analysts, computer systems administrators, and take up many other careers in the industry.
+Upon graduation, you can pursue careers as become researchers, computer systems analysts, computer systems administrators, and other opportunities in the industry.

 The program is balanced in breadth and depth in support of the department’s research thrust areas.
 Recognizing different needs, LAU offers two plans - one with a thesis option and one with a project option.
 Both require 30 credits of course work that are offered at night.

-In addition to the admission requirements that are explicitly stated in the graduate admissions page, CSC310 Algorithms and Data Structures is a required course from students who have a non-computer science degree.
+In addition to the admission requirements that are explicitly stated in the graduate admissions page, CSC310 Algorithms and Data Structures is a required course for students who have a non-computer science degree.
 It may be taken as a remedial course after admission.

 The graduate curriculum requires two core courses and the completion of a thesis or a project.
-Students choose the remaining courses from four different concentration areas without restrictions.
+You can choose the remaining courses from four different concentration areas without restrictions.
 The concentration areas are:

 - Algorithms and Theory